Capt-V570/Repository_Extra/README.md

 3. - In Terminal, type: <git --version> command to see which version of git you have installed on your computer.

 4. - 'Semantic Versioning (SemVer)' is the most popular system of versioning unique states of the project.
     To have a universal way of versioning helps to keep things clean and simple and to keep track of the software changes.

+5. - In Linux terminal, to see previous commands an user have done: simply hit 'arrow up', on the keyboard.